daniyalareeb/daily_question/SETUP.md

 ## Notes

-- Old Firebase/MongoDB code is commented out but not deleted (as requested)
-- Data in MongoDB/Firebase is preserved (not migrated automatically)
 - The seed script will ask before overwriting existing questions
 - All 8 questions are included in the seed script with proper structure